How to keep safe distances in covid-struck Geneva

 Hence, I have estimated the number of customers based on observations, or rather the number of people queuing outside during rush hours (noting that they still exist despite the change).

-Free space is the space that allows people to move and stand around safely.
+Free public space is the space that allows people to move and stand around safely.
 It excludes the space dedicated to cars.
 Even though fewer cars are around, pedestrians tend not to use that space.